 HSI provides investment advisory and brokerage advice outside of the Program.
-As a registered broker-dealer with the Financial Industry Regulatory Authority ("FINRA"), HSI sells securities for a commission outside of this Program and is permitted to receive 12b-1 (distribution) and/or shareholder servicing fees from the sale of mutual funds in the Program, All sales charge information is disclosed in the mutual fund prospectus that is provided to the client.
+As a registered broker-dealer with the Financial Industry Regulatory Authority ("FINRA"), HSI sells securities for a commission outside of this Program and is permitted to receive 12b-1 (distribution) and/or shareholder servicing fees from the sale of mutual funds in the Program.
+All sales charge information is disclosed in the mutual fund prospectus that is provided to the client.
 Clients should be aware that HSI's practice of accepting such fees could be viewed as a conflict of interest.

-The payment of advisory fees and other compensation to affiliates of HSI in connection with the investment in the Wealth Track Program in a Fund creates a conflict of interest for HSI in recommending that the client's Account invest in HSBC Funds or HSBC Serviced Funds, which HSI seeks to mitigate through disclosure in this Brochure.
+The payment of advisory fees and other compensation to affiliates of HSI in connection with the investment in Wealth Track in a Fund creates a conflict of interest for HSI in recommending that the client's Account invest in HSBC Funds or Funds that receive services from HSBC entities, which HSI seeks to mitigate through disclosure in this Brochure.